To apply, please submit an application online. Here are the most important requirements:

-For the 2019-2020 school year, tuition is $571 per credit hour for a full-time student.
-International students must be enrolled in at least 12 credit hours per semester, which means the cost per semester is approximately $6,800.
+For the 2022-2023 school year, tuition is $638 per credit hour for a full-time student.
+International students must be enrolled in at least 9 credit hours per semester, which means the cost per semester for tuition is at minimum approximately $6,000.
 Additionally, you will be responsible for nearly $300 in fees each semester that you are taking courses, and books may cost $200 or more each semester.

 If your application is approved, the International Student Office will inform you of the financial documentation required to obtain a student visa.
 The following chart shows the estimated cost for 12 months of study at DTS.
 These costs reflect first-year initial expenses and vary by size of household, type of visa, and level of program.

 2018-2019 Estimate of Annual Cost of Living for Typical Master’s Level F-1 Students

 NOTE: In order to receive a student visa from the government, you must prove finances for one year of study.

 DTS offers many degrees that are designed to prepare students for a variety of ministry opportunities.
 You can see a full listing of your options on our Degrees page.